Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

-In the first simulation, as depicted in Fig.~\ref{fig:varySNR_L=3}, the number of snapshots is set to be $N=8$ and the SNR is varied between $-10$ dB and $20$ dB.
-Except for root-MUSIC, all the methods are grid-based and, hence, as shown in Fig.~\ref{fig:varySNR_L=3_noGridless}, their estimation quality in the high SNR region is hindered by the grid mismatch error caused by the finite grid.
-Nevertheless, in most of the cases, the grid mismatch error can be eliminated by an additional gridless local search, as demonstrated in Fig.~\ref{fig:varySNR_L=3_gridlessDML} and~\ref{fig:varySNR_L=3_gridlessMAP}.
-With the increase of SNR, the solution of SPARROW becomes less sparse than the expected value since the recommended choice of the regularization parameter $\lambda$ in~\eqref{eq:lambda} decreases.
-This results in a significant degradation of the error performance of SPARROW in the high SNR region.
-A more suitable choice of $\lambda$ may be obtained by cross validation with training data, which is, however, not investigated in this paper.
-Compared to SCIP-SDP, the randomized rounding algorithm is capable of obtaining a satisfactory approximate solution of the proposed MISDP problem~\eqref{prob:MMVL20MISDP} or~\eqref{prob:MMVL20MISDP2}.
-The proposed MISDP-based method, the brute-force DML, and the SBL method exhibit comparable SNR thresholds at which their RMSEs achieve the CRB.
-These thresholds are superior to those of the other methods examined.
-Moreover, the proposed method also exhibits the best estimation quality in the region before the threshold.
+In \textit{Experiment 1} depicted in Fig.~\ref{fig:varySNR_L=3}, we fix $N=8$ and vary SNR from $-10$ to $20$ dB.
+Except for root-MUSIC, all the methods are grid-based and, hence, as shown in Fig.~\ref{fig:varySNR_L=3_noGridless}, their estimation quality in the high SNR region is hindered by the grid mismatch error.
+Nevertheless, in most cases, the grid mismatch error is eliminated by an additional gridless local search, as demonstrated in Fig.~\ref{fig:varySNR_L=3_gridlessDML} and~\ref{fig:varySNR_L=3_gridlessMAP}.
+The heuristic choice~\eqref{eq:lambda} for $\lambda$ in SPARROW is satisfactory for low SNR but fails to provide a sparse solution when the noise variance is small.
+This leads to a significant degradation of the error performance of SPARROW for high SNR.
+A more suitable choice of $\lambda$ may be obtained by cross validation with training data, which is not investigated in this paper.
+Compared to SCIP-SDP, the RR algorithm finds a satisfactory approximate solution of the MISDP~\eqref{prob:MMVL20MISDP} or~\eqref{prob:MMVL20MISDP2}.
+The proposed MISDP-based method and the brute-force DML exhibit similar SNR thresholds at which their RMSEs achieve the CRB, superior to those of the other methods.

+In \textit{Experiment 2} shown in Fig.~\ref{fig:varyN_L=3}, we fix SNR $= -5$ dB and vary the number of snapshots $ N $ from $1$ to $10^3$.
+Similar to Fig.~\ref{fig:varySNR_L=3}, Fig.~\ref{fig:varyN_L=3} demonstrates that the RR algorithm finds a satisfactory approximate solution of the MISDP problem~\eqref{prob:MMVL20MISDP} or~\eqref{prob:MMVL20MISDP2} in the inspected sample size region, as compared to the exact solution obtained by SCIP-SDP.